oracle/odpi/doc/src/functions/dpiSodaColl.rst

     can also be NULL if this information is not required.

+.. function:: int dpiSodaColl_insertManyWithOptions(dpiSodaColl* coll, \
+        uint32_t numDocs, dpiSodaDoc** docs, dpiSodaOperOptions* options, \
+        uint32_t flags, dpiSodaDoc** insertedDocs)

+    Inserts multiple documents into the collection and optionally returns result documents containing information about the newly inserted documents.
+    In addition, options can be supplied to modify how the documents are inserted or returned.

+    This function requires Oracle Client 21.3 or higher to be used in addition to the normal SODA requirements (also available in Oracle Client 19 from 19.11).

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.
+    On failure the offset attribute in the :ref:`dpiErrorInfo<dpiErrorInfo>` structure will contain the index into the SODA document handles array where the error took place.

+    **coll** [IN] -- a reference to the collection into which the documents are to be inserted.
+If the reference is NULL or invalid an error is returned.

+    **numDocs** [IN] -- the length of the arrays passed for the docs and insertedDocs parameters.

+    **docs** [IN] -- an array of SODA document handles which will be inserted into the collection.
+The length of the array is determined by the numDocs parameter.

+    **options** [IN] -- a pointer to a :ref:`dpiSodaOperOptions
+    <dpiSodaOperOptions>` structure containing any desired options, or NULL.
+If
+    the value is NULL, this function behaves identically to :func:`dpiSodaColl_insertMany()`.
+Options can only be specified with Oracle Client 21.3 or higher (also available in Oracle Client 19 from 19.11).

+    **flags** [IN] -- one or more of the values from the enumeration :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.

+    **insertedDocs** [OUT] -- a pointer to an array of document references that will be populated upon successful completion of this function.
+The length of the array is determined by the numDocs parameter.
+Call the function :func:`dpiSodaDoc_release()` for each of the elements of this array when the references contained in the array are no longer needed.
+This parameter can also be NULL if this information is not required.

 .. function:: int dpiSodaColl_insertOne(dpiSodaColl* coll, dpiSodaDoc* doc, \
         uint32_t flags, dpiSodaDoc** insertedDoc)